houseos/SCP/README.md

 ## 4. Security

 The security is based on pre-shared secrets.
 Each device has its own secret.
-The secret is only shared between the secure-controller and the control device(s).
+The secret is only shared between the secure-controller and the client device(s).

 Each secure-controller has a preconfigured password which has to be changed when the secure-controller is first accessed.
 The secure-controller does __not__ accept any [control messages](#62-control-messages) or [security messages](#63-security-messages) (besides the [security-pw-change message](#632-security-pw-change)) if the current secure-controller password matches the [default password from the annex](#811-default-device-password).

+The password has to be 32 characters long.
+The length is given by the ChaCha20 encryption algorithm.
-The password has the be 16 characters long.
-This ensures a adequate security due to the large key space.
-The password will usually not be used by a human user.
-The secret is set by the controller device and sored in the secure-controller.
+The password will usually not be used by a human user since the whole provisioning is an automated process.
+The secret is set by the client device and sored in the secure-controller.
 Therefore the length limitation does not pose a usability problem.

 All (except for [6.1.1 discover-hello](#611-discover-hello)) exchanged messages are encrypted.
-The method used is AES-128-CBC with the shared password, a NVCN and an initialization vector (IV).
+The method used is ChaCha20 Poly1305 with the pre-shared key, a nonce and a salt in the payload.

-To prevent attacks on the content / password of the exchanged messages an additional measure is taken.
-For every message an intitialzation vector is generated (a 128 bit random number).
-This number is generated by the sender of the message.
-It is added at the beginning of the message contents.
+`ChaCha20_Poly1305(<key>, <nonce>, <payload>) = Encrypted Message, MAC`

+`payload(<salt> + ":" + <NVCN> + ":" + <plain text>)`

 The NVCN shall prevent replay attacks and needs to be fetched from the secure-controller by the control device for every single message before encrypting it.
 The correctness of the supplied NVCN of each message is checked by the secure-controller.

+The salt in the payload is used to strengthen the encryption by reducing the possibility of using the same key, nonce and payload for the encryption.

+### 4.1 Storage of Wifi Credentials on the device

+To protect the Wifi credentials on the device, they are encrypted using a hardware based key dervication function.

 *__Currently not covered:__*

 No hardware attacks are currently considered.
 The flash memory of the secure-controller stores the secure-controller password which could be read and missused.
 This attack is considered to be unlikely and of limited use only since every device has a seperate password.
 Never the less any ideas / comments on this issue are very welcome.

 ## 5. HTTP Ressources